schaubia/Exorestart/HD82943_Conference_Talking_Points_EN.md

 ## 4. The Third-Planet Question

-**Recommended official framing:**
+** Framing:**

 > "Our main, statistically most robust result is a two-planet, coplanar 2:1 resonant system - that is the conclusion we are most confident in.
 However, in the residuals of the two-planet model we see a statistically significant additional signal with a period of about 1100 days.
 This is consistent with the hypothesis of a third planet proposed by Baluev & Beaugé (2014), but we are not yet claiming it is confirmed as a real planet - we cannot rule out that the signal originates from stellar activity rather than a planetary Doppler signal.
 We are therefore currently investigating it further using stellar-activity indicators (S-index, Hα, NaD, CRX, differential line width) from the HARPS spectra."

-> **If asked "why not just announce it as a planet?":** a signal in the residuals ≠ a confirmed planet - stellar activity (magnetic cycles, spots, plages) must first be ruled out, since it can mimic a periodic Doppler signal, especially at periods on the order of a thousand days.
+> **Why not just announce it as a planet?:** a signal in the residuals ≠ a confirmed planet - stellar activity (magnetic cycles, spots, plages) must first be ruled out, since it can mimic a periodic Doppler signal, especially at periods on the order of a thousand days.

-## 5. Likely Audience Questions
+## 5. QA

 **Q: Why do your results differ from previous studies?**
 A: They don't differ conceptually - we confirm the classical 2:1 resonant picture (Lee et al. 2006, Tan et al. 2013).
 The difference is precision: more data (HIRES + both HARPS subsets), a longer baseline, a self-consistent N-body model instead of a Keplerian one, and a full Bayesian uncertainty analysis instead of a single best-fit point.